COLLEGE OF COMPUTING AND DIGITAL MEDIA

 • CDM has several specialized labs, including gaming, graphic design, physical computing, editing, sound, animation, networking and security, motion capture, iterative design, and general computer classroom labs.
 CDM also has a dedicated gallery to showcase faculty and student work.

 • CDM awards the largest number of master's degrees earned in the field of computing and information sciences in Illinois.

 • CDM is a recognized national leader in computer network security and information assurance education, according to the National Security Agency and the U.S. Department of Homeland Security.
 DePaul is certified as a National Center of Academic Excellence in Information Assurance Education by the two agencies.

-• In 2016-17, CDM faculty received more than $5 million in grants from p organizations such as the National Science Foundation (NSF), National Security Agency, and the MacArthur Foundation.
+• In 2017-18, CDM faculty received over $3 million in grants from organizations such as the National Science Foundation (NSF), National Security Agency, and the MacArthur Foundation.

-• CDM was included in Variety’s list of Stellar Film Schools in 2017.
+• CDM was included in Variety’s list of the Best Film Schools in 2018.

 • MovieMaker Magazine listed DePaul as one of its top film schools, highlighted in the “top-notch equipment and facilities” category.

 • The Wrap ranked our School of Cinematic Arts #36 on their list of the top 50 film schools in 2017.